tushar-342/Own-UI/README.md

 # 💳 AI Credit System

-VirtualAI follows a credit-based usage model to ensure fair access to AI resources while supporting a scalable SaaS architecture.
+Own-UI follows a credit-based usage model to ensure fair access to AI resources while supporting a scalable SaaS architecture.

 ## How It Works